-- 1. Member States shall require institutions to ensure that all persons who effectively run the institution or have key functions fulfil the following requirements when carrying out their tasks: - (a) their professional qualifications, knowledge and experience are adequate in relation to the activities performed for the institution (requirement to be fit); - (b) they are of good repute and integrity (requirement to be proper). - 2.
-Member States shall ensure that there are effective procedures and controls in place to enable the competent authorities to assess whether the persons who effectively run the institution or have other key functions fulfil the requirements laid down in paragraph 1. - 3.
-Where a Member State requires of its own nationals proof of good repute, proof of no previous bankruptcy, or both, that Member State shall accept as sufficient evidence in respect of nationals of other Member States the production of an extract from the judicial record of the other Member State or, in the absence of a judicial record in the other Member State, of an equivalent document issued by a competent judicial or administrative authority in the home Member State or the Member State whose national the concerned person is showing that those requirements have been met.
+- Member States shall require institutions to ensure that the governing body all persons who which effectively runs the institution or those that or have key functions or, where applicable, those persons or entities employed to carry out key functions in accordance with Article 33, fulfil the following requirements when carrying out their tasks: - (a) their professional qualifications, knowledge and experience are collectively adequate in relation to the activities performed for the institution, (requirement to be fit); - (b) they are of good repute and integrity (requirement to be proper). - 2.
+Member States shall ensure that there are effective procedures and controls in place to enable the competent authorities to assess whether the persons who effectively run the institution or have key functions fulfil the requirements laid down in paragraph 1.

-4. Where the home Member State or the Member State whose national the concerned person is does not issue an equivalent document as referred to in paragraph 3, the national of the other Member State shall be allowed to produce in its place a declaration on oath.
+- 3. Where a Member State requires of its own nationals proof of good repute, proof of no previous bankruptcy, or both, that Member State shall accept as sufficient evidence in respect of nationals of other Member States the production of an extract from the judicial record of the other Member State or, in the absence of a judicial record in the other Member State, of an equivalent document issued by a competent judicial or administrative authority in the home Member State or the Member State whose national the concerned person is showing that those requirements have been met. - 4.
+Where the home Member State or the Member State whose national the concerned person is does not issue an equivalent document as referred to in paragraph 3, the national of the other Member State shall be allowed to produce in its place a declaration on oath.